collective/collective.ifttt/docs/Trigger_Ifttt_Action.rst

 Creating and Defining Content Rules
 -----------------------------------

-Ifttt actions are configured inside content rules.
+IFTTT actions are configured inside content rules.
-So before starting with ifttt actions, content rules have to be defined.
+So before starting with IFTTT actions, content rules have to be defined.

 Creating a Rule
 ^^^^^^^^^^^^^^^